jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

     v: TypeMap[P];
   };
 }[K];

-type FuncRecord = {
-  [P in keyof TypeMap]: (v: TypeMap[P]) => unknown;
-};
 ```

-What are we talking about?
-It's mind-boggling.
-Mind-boggling.
-It is usually more idiomatic to first define the components of a (discriminated) union and then create the union using the `|` operator, rather than encapsulating everything in a complex type function, as done with `ValueRecord`.
-It's worth noting that it's not always feasible to straightforwardly apply this latter approach, which can be quite awkward in certain cases.
-Sometimes, we're just forced to overuse the type map, and believe me, things quickly go south.
+It's worth noting that it's not always feasible to straightforwardly apply this latter approach, especially when the union's components have different structures.
+We are forced to abuse the typemap, and things quickly go south.

 ### An alternative

-I'll be upfront, don't expect the ultimate revelation.
-I'm going to present a strategy to possibly mitigate the situation, that still doesn't improve all that much.
-In fact, perhaps it even gets worse.
 My efforts have focused on keeping the definitions of `UnionRecord` components separate, as is idiomatic.
-The rest remains almost unchanged: I wasn't able to get rid of either the type map or the remaining definitions built around it.
+The rest remains almost unchanged.

 So, let's start by defining the types of the records: